All Episodes

 Conservatives consider this a virtue because, among other things, it means those states can get away with lower taxes, and that's certainly true.

-But exposing more people to financial hardship because of illness and making it harder for them to get medical care, those things exact a price too, but there's no guarantee those things are going to happen.
+But exposing more people to financial hardship because of illness and making it harder for them to get medical care, those things exact a price too.

-This is let me break this down.
+This is, let me break this down.

-What is happening in the red states where conservatives live, they are, if you want to use the word, living or imposing their values, and they are not supporting subsidies, income supports, and public services.
+What is happening in the red states where conservatives live, they are, if you want to use the word, living or imposing their values.

 They're being a lot less generous.